 ii. if the booking is cancelled and a credit is issued, you must pass on the benefit of the credit to the Guest when the Guests’ form of payment has been directly passed to the Airline;

-h. must, if requested to do so by us, accurately collect any additional information for Virgin Australia bookings as the Airline may reasonably require (for example, Advanced Passenger Information for passengers travelling to the USA);
+i. must, if requested to do so by us, accurately collect any additional information for Virgin Australia bookings as the Airline may reasonably require (for example, Advanced Passenger Information for Guests travelling to the USA);

-i. must, for any booking made by you as an Agent and paid for by use of the Guest’s credit card through our merchant facility, adhere to Part D, clause 4, or Part E. If the Airline is required to refund any amount, or is charged any fees, as a result of you not adhering to Part D, clause 4, or Part E, or incorrect entry of credit card details, the amount becomes a debt immediately payable to us and we may (without limiting any other remedies available to us) deduct this amount from any payments due to you;
+j. must, for any booking made by you as an Agent and paid for by use of the Guest’s credit card through our merchant facility, comply with the Payment Card Industry Data Security Standards (as amended, updated or replaced) and adhere to Part D, clause 4, or Part E. If the Airline is required to refund any amount, or is charged any fees, as a result of you not adhering to Part D, clause 4, or Part E, or incorrect entry of credit card details, the amount becomes a debt immediately payable to us and we may (without limiting any other remedies available to us) deduct this amount from any payments due to you;

 i. details of any booking made with an Airline;